azsk/DevOpsKit-docs/06-Security-Telemetry/Readme.md

 The Secure DevOps Kit generates telemetry events from all stages of dev ops.
 That is, events are generated when an engineer runs a scan ad hoc or when SVTs are run in CICD or subscriptions are scanned via Continuous Assurance (CA).
 The telemetry can be collected and aggregated across an organization.
 When combined with other organization metadata (e.g., a mapping of subscriptions to applications or service lines or business groups), this can yield a powerful platform for supporting a data-driven approach cloud risk governance and allow organizations to drive measured and targeted security improvement initiatives in a continuous and incremental fashion (just like the rest of dev ops).
 The telemetry data from AzSK can be leveraged in two key ways:

-- Application Insights based – called Control Telemetry (will be renamed to Org Telemetry soon).
+- Application Insights based ï¿½ called Control Telemetry (will be renamed to Org Telemetry soon).
 There are two ways possible.
 One, configure it centrally, two, configure it specifically in end-user's machine

-- API based – this is a custom solution using WebAPI and SQL to collect events and enrich it with organizational metadata.
+- API based ï¿½ this is a custom solution using WebAPI and SQL to collect events and enrich it with organizational metadata.
 This lets an organization track and drive adoption and usage of the AzSK and provides a window into the org's DevSecOps Maturity.
 API based telemetry will be release in coming months when we release documents for how organization can customize AzSK for their needs

 [Back to top...](#contents)